burakkeynz/TranscriptPanel/README.md

 # TranscriptPanel - Transcription Management Application

+This project is built for an internship process at Çizgi Teknoloji.
 TranscriptPanel is a simple yet functional panel for managing audio file transcriptions.
 Users (Admin and Editor) can listen to audio files, edit transcription texts, and all actions performed in the system are logged.
-This project was developed as a mini case study for the internship process at Çizgi Teknoloji.

 ----